Basic Algorithm Templates

 }

-—— Template problem AcWing 852. spfa to detect negative cycles Time complexity O(nm), n represents the number of vertices, m represents the number of edges
+—— Template Problem AcWing 860.
+Coloring Method to Determine Bipartite Graph Time complexity is O(n+m), n represents the number of points, m represents the number of edges

 1